holly-hacker/atelier-data/README.md

 - Unused entries.
 End-users will either have to use heuristics to filter these entries out, or manually extracted data should be added which lists unused entries.

 Any data that is clearly incorrectly extracted should be fixed.

-## Sources

-All data outside folders called `manually_extracted` is extracted using [`atelier-data-extractor`](https://github.com/holly-hacker/atelier-data-extractor).

-`a.whim` on Discord provided information on Atelier Sophie's items through their [spreadsheet](https://docs.google.com/spreadsheets/d/19w4KtLtsaPf095B1VqSq8qyZFykNVD444FQfWGCC2VA).
-Much of this data is not found in the game's XML files and would have to be extracted from the game executable through significant reverse engineering effort.

 ## License